Time dilation: Time dilation caused by a relative velocity

 From the local frame of reference of the blue clock, the red clock, being in motion, is measured as ticking slower.

 Special relativity indicates that, for an observer in an inertial frame of reference, a clock that is moving relative to the observer will be measured to tick more slowly than a clock at rest in the observer's frame of reference.
 This is sometimes called special relativistic time dilation.
 The faster the relative velocity, the greater the time dilation between them, with time slowing to a stop as one clock approaches the speed of light (299,792,458 m/s).

 In theory, time dilation would make it possible for passengers in a fast-moving vehicle to advance into the future in a short period of their own time.
 With sufficiently high speeds, the effect would be dramatic.
 For example, one year of travel might correspond to ten years on Earth.
 Indeed, a constant 1 g acceleration would permit humans to travel through the entire known Universe in one human lifetime.

 With current technology severely limiting the velocity of space travel, the differences experienced in practice are minuscule.
-After 6 months on the International Space Station (ISS), orbiting Earth at a speed of about 7,700 m/s, an astronaut would have aged about 0.005 seconds less than he would have on Earth.
+After 6 months on the International Space Station (ISS), orbiting Earth at a speed of about 7,700 m/s, an astronaut will age about 5 milliseconds less than a person on Earth.
 The cosmonauts Sergei Krikalev and Sergey Avdeev both experienced time dilation of about 20 milliseconds compared to time that passed on Earth.